 Honey Attracts More Bees Than Vinegar

-Rather than attempt the impossible by trying to please this client’s every whim, you will simply be able to refer them to another event planning business that might be able to service their needs in a different way.
+Rather than attempt the impossible by trying to please this client’s every whim, you will be able to refer them to another event planning business that might be able to service their needs differently.
 This has the benefit of keeping you working with the type of client that is right for your own event planning business and can lead to reciprocal referrals on the part of your competitor as well.

 One final word of advice: never bad-mouth your competition in front of clients, as many will take this as a sign of unprofessionalism.
-The event industry is growing and event planners of all types are in high-demand, so keep focused on being aware of who your competition is while keeping both your eyes on your own event planning prize!
+The event industry is growing, and event planners of all types are in high demand, so keep focused on being aware of who your competition is while keeping both your eyes on your event planning prize!